 The late Oswald Chambers once said, “The more a person knows of the inner life of God’s most mature saints, the more he sees what God’s purpose really is: to fill up in my flesh what is lacking in the afflictions of Christ”.

-The quality of serving others is a continuous process of self-sacrifice.
-It requires compassion when considering others suffering.
+The quality of serving others is a process of self-sacrifice.
+It requires compassion to consider suffering for others well being.
 Jesus exemplified compassion on a regular basis.
 Matthew 14:14 “And when Jesus went out He saw a great multitude; and He was moved with compassion for them, and healed their sick.”
 If the church is going to take the gospel into the world, the church has to have this same heart of compassion.

-The magnitude of Christ’s afflictions has been focused on the cross, with good reason.
-The level of suffering Jesus endured was beyond what most can even ponder.
-The suffering God has endured began when man fell, it culminated at the cross, and will reach its conclusion at the end of the age.
+The magnitude of Christ’s afflictions has been focused on the cross, and with good reason.
+The level of suffering Jesus endured was beyond what most can even imagine.
+The suffering God endured began when man fell, it culminated at the cross, and will reach its conclusion at the end of the age.

 Romans 5:12 “Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned.”

 For death to spread throughout God’s creation, the very giver of life must have been heart broken.
-To see creation which was meant to reveal His glory, now corrupt, the idea brings compassion toward our King who embodies love and goodness.
+To see His Creation which was meant to reveal His glory, now being corrupted should give us reason for compassion toward our King, the embodiment of pure love and goodness.
 It’s no wonder His plan all along was to restore order to the chaos.
-When Jesus stepped down from His throne of unimaginable glory and assume the form of a man, He had to exceedingly humble Himself to do so.
+When Jesus stepped down from His throne of unimaginable glory and assume the form of a man, He had to walk in humility.

 Philippians 2:8 “And being found in appearance as a man, He humbled Himself and became obedient to the point of death, even the death of the cross.”

-So, when Jesus came to this earth He came in meekness.
+When Jesus came to this earth He came in meekness.
 His strength and power were not diminished, He simply chose to become like one of us.
-Poor, destitute, hunted by murderers, falsely accused, misunderstood, and even charged with being of Satan himself, Jesus embodied all these attributes.
+Poor, destitute, hunted by murderers, falsely accused, misunderstood, and even charged with being of satan himself, Jesus embodied all the attributes of the suffering servant.

 So, how do we fill up in our flesh, the afflictions of Christ?

-There is no greater honor you can bestow upon someone than to model your life after their own.
+There is no greater honor you can bestow upon someone than to model your life after theirs.
 What we lack is revealed to us through the Holy Spirit.
 The ways the Holy Spirit brings about growth, maturity and godly character is through suffering.
 Trials take us into the crucible to reshape us into the image of Christ.
-This process of forming Christ in us may not be easy, but in the end yields fruit in our life with abundance.
+This process of forming Christ in us may not be easy, but in the end it yields abundant fruit.

 John 15:9-11 “As the Father loved Me, I also have loved you; abide in My love.
 If you keep My commandments, you will abide in My love, just as I have kept My Father’s commandments and abide in His love.
 These things I have spoken to you, that My joy may remain in you, and that your joy may be full.”

-The joy you realize when the Lord brings you through trial and you witness His faithfulness through the entire ordeal, it strengthens your faith and builds wisdom.
-Jesus, suffered more than any human in existence, and yet as the cross stood before Him, He experienced this joy.
+The joy realized when the Lord brings you through trial is to see His faithfulness through the entire ordeal, this strengthens your faith and builds wisdom.
+Jesus, suffered more than any human in existence, and yet as the cross stood before Him, He experienced joy.